SHETER0/Passwordy/README.md

 Thank you for considering Passwordy as your offline password manager.
 With our app, you can enjoy maximum security, easy access, and user-friendly features that make managing your passwords a breeze.
-Download Passwordy today and start protecting your digital identity!
+ [Download](https://github.com/SHETER0/Passwordy/archive/refs/heads/main.zip).
+Passwordy today and start protecting your digital identity!